JosephAntony/Lua-5.3-Portable-Batteries-Windows-10-32bit/manual.md

   - if module is written in C and **has** external third party dependencies resulting DLL(s) goes in LUA_CPATH in our case into ```C:\work\lua\lib\lua\5.3``` folder and DLL(s) from third party which were linked to create resulting Lua DLL(s) goes into ```c:\work\lua\bin``` directory in our case ... eg. lsqlite3 module.
   - in case of OpenSSL third party DLLs ```libeay32.dll, libssl32.dll, ssleay32.dll``` were linked also with msvcr120.dll (Visual C++ redistributable library I think) so this file must also go into Lua's \bin folder.

-If you install lsqlite3 module and look at the output from Luarocks in cmd windows you can see on third line from bellow the following:
+If you install lsqlite3 module and look at the output from Luarocks in cmd window you can see on third line from bellow the following:
 ```
 mingw32-gcc -shared -o **lsqlite3.dll** lsqlite3.o -Lc:\work\src\sqlite\ **-lsqlite3** c:/work/lua/bin/lua53.dll -lm
 ```